cloudbees/jenkins-scalability-lab/README.md

 * **Problem** Halp, I get an error along the lines of:
     * > Error response from daemon: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
     * **Solution:** If you're running a VPN, deactivate it, shut down the load test fully, and start over again

+# Limitations

+* Doesn't automate the configuration (currently it requires manually tickling some files and folders)
+* Requires a Debian-based Jenkins Docker image (not Alpine) due to Telegraf installation - perhaps fixable with direct binary install via [the releases](https://portal.influxdata.com/downloads)
+* Requires fairly modern Jenkins core and plugins to run